nearprotocol/stakewars/GUIDELINES.md

 The main differences with BetaNet will be:
 - less frequent updates
-- a different branch of nearcore: [stable](https://github.com/nearprotocol/nearcore/tree/stable)
+- a different build of nearcore: [x.y.z-rc](https://github.com/nearprotocol/nearcore/releases) instead of beta
 - longer epochs (43,200 blocks instead of 10,000)

 **Heads up:** TestNet is a permissionless network, so you can deploy your validator node and its staking pool today.
 However, Stake Wars organizers will delegate TestNet tokens to your pool only after reaching out and discussing your commitment in running the network.